tonymm81/web_page/README.md

 ## version 182
 - started to make a footer to page.
 Now user can navigate also from footer to another page.
 This is github issue 35.
 - Footer needs more ideas but the footer body and links are okay.
-I fixed also some security issues from server app
+I fixed also some security issues from server app.
+- I also fix the issue 4 and 5.
+Then i fix some styles in the page.
+### bug:
+- I manage to track news page issue and forecast search time issue to server side timestamp.
+I have to figure out how to fix it.
+Perhaps moving the time stamp function to index.ts?

 # installs backend: